dbsb-juntendo/descSPIM-Advanced/README.md

 | Low-magnification detection | Higher spatial resolution |
 | Three- to four-channel imaging | Ultra-multicolor / hyperspectral imaging |
 | Remaining optical and cost complexity | Simpler and lower-cost configurations |

 **descSPIM-Advanced was developed to overcome these limitations while preserving the accessibility of the original descSPIM concept.**

+Depending on the selected configuration, the platform enables:

+- expanded whole-organ field-of-view imaging,
+- subcellular-resolution volumetric imaging,
+- ultra-multicolor 3D imaging,
+- and low-cost routine cleared-tissue imaging.

+These capabilities are implemented through four interoperable variants — **FullMoon, DeepSky, Galaxy, and SLIM** — which extend both the conceptual and functional range of the original descSPIM-basic.

+**descSPIM-Advanced was developed to overcome these limitations while preserving the accessibility of the original descSPIM concept.**